Turbocharging Gaussian Process Inference with Approximate Sketch-and-Project: for GP Inference

 This result provides a composite convergence rate for \sap{}: the first rate, $\frac{8\phi(b,\ell)}t$, is a sublinear rate, similar to SGD \citep{lin2023sampling}, while the second rate, $\left( 1 - \frac1{2\phi(b,n)} \right)^{t/2}$, is a linear convergence rate.
 The linear rate is independent of the subspace norm, and thus, in particular, also applies for $\ell = n$, i.e., when comparing posterior means within the entire space.
 However, for $\ell \ll n$, the sublinear rate wins out in the early phase of the convergence, since $\phi(b,\ell) \ll \phi(b,n)$.

-For ill-conditioned kernels with small prior variance $\lambda$, the linear rate $1 - 1/ (2 \phi(b,n))$ close to 1 (as $b$ increases, the preconditioning effect becomes stronger, which improves the rate).
+For ill-conditioned kernels with small prior variance $\lambda$, the linear rate $1 - 1/ (2 \phi(b,n))$ is close to 1 (as $b$ increases, the preconditioning effect becomes stronger, which improves the rate).
 On the other hand, the constant in the sublinear rate $\phi(b,\ell)$ is much smaller, since it takes advantage of the \topl{} subspace norm, which makes it effectively independent of the conditioning of $K$.

-If the \sap{} blocksize is proportional to $\ell$ and $K_\lambda$ exhibits \emph{any} polynomial spectral decay, then $\phi(b,\ell) = \bigO(1)$, making the sublinear rate condition number-free.
+If the \sap{} blocksize is proportional to $\ell$ and $K + \lambda I$ exhibits \emph{any} polynomial spectral decay, then $\phi(b,\ell) = \bigO(1)$, making the sublinear rate condition number-free.
 Most popular kernels exhibit polynomial spectral decay \citep{ma2017diving,kanagawa2018gaussian}.
 Furthermore, polynomial spectral decay is a standard assumption in the generalization analysis of kernel methods in the fixed and random design settings \citep{caponnetto2007optimal,bach2013sharp,rudi2015less}.
 To the best of our knowledge, our result is the first of its kind, as previous comparable guarantees for stochastic methods \citep[][Proposition 1]{lin2023sampling} still depend on the condition number.
-We illustrate this claim with the following corollary: \begin{corollary} Suppose that the matrix $K$ exhibits polynomial spectral decay, i.e., $\lambda_i(K) = \Theta(i^{-\beta})$ for some $\beta > 1$.
+We note that our condition number-free rate is attained only when seeking moderately accurate estimates of the posterior mean (which is often the case due to the presence of noise in the data).
+When seeking highly accurate estimates, the asymptotic (condition number dependent) linear rate will eventually take over.
+We illustrate these claims with the following corollary: \begin{corollary} Suppose that the matrix $K$ exhibits polynomial spectral decay, i.e., $\lambda_i(K) = \Theta(i^{-\beta})$ for some $\beta > 1$.
 Then for any $\ell \in \{1,\ldots,n\}$ and $\epsilon\in(0,1)$, choosing block size $b=4\ell$ we can find $\hat m$ that with probability at least $0.99$ satisfies $\| \rmproj_\ell(\hat m) - \rmproj_\ell(m_n)\|^2_{\Hc} \leq \epsilon \cdot \| \rmproj_\ell(m_n)\|^2_{\Hc}$ in